yatesco/seafile-docs/deploy/using_ldap.md

 Tips for connecting to Active Directory:

-* On a Windows Server, you can use the ldp.exe GUI tool to browse your directory server tree.
-It's easy in this way to locate your DN for BASE option.
+* To determine the BASE, you first have to navigate your organization hierachy on the domain controller GUI.
+    * If you want to allow all users to use Seafile, you can use 'cn=users,dc=yourdomain,dc=com' as BASE (with proper adjustment for your own needs).
+    * If you want to limit users to a certain OU (Organization Unit), you run `dsquery` command on the domain controller to find out the DN for this OU.
+For example, if the OU is 'staffs', you can run 'dsquery ou -name staff'.
+More information can be found [here](https://technet.microsoft.com/en-us/library/cc770509.aspx).
 * AD supports 'user@domain.name' format for the USER_DN option.
 For example you can use administrator@example.com for USER_DN.
+Sometime the domain controller doesn't recognize this format.
+You can still use `dsquery` command to find out user's DN.
+For example, if the user name is 'seafileuser', run `dsquery user -name seafileuser`.
+More information [here](https://technet.microsoft.com/en-us/library/cc725702.aspx).

 Example config for Active Directory: